sroberts/sroberts.github.io/_posts/2014-05-06-a-basic-guide-to-advanced-incident-response.md

 I mentioned a lot of tools and concepts in this talk that need further exploration.
 Here they are:

 <script src="https://gist.github.com/sroberts/da4882b0b2ff4454834e.js"></script>

+## Presentation Design
+If you made it this far I also wanted to call attention that this was the first presentation I've fully built and gave using [Zach Holaman](http://zachholman.com/)'s [Speaking.io](http://speaking.io/) guide website.
+Working at GitHub with so many amazing designers I've become conscious of both the importance of design in presentation and the benefit of better preparation.
+I recommend it highly for new speakers to learn and seasoned speakers to level up.